gabriel21henrique/gabriel21henrique/README.md

 ## About me

 My name is Gabriel Silva and I currently live in Matão — a São Paulo’s inland city —, Brazil.
-I'm working as full-stack developer intern at Programmer's Beyond IT and studying System Analysis and Development at Fatec Taquaritinga, on the last semester.
+I'm working as full stack developer intern at Programmer's Beyond IT and studying System Analysis and Development at Fatec Taquaritinga, on the last semester.
 On my free time I like to read and watch stuffs about the universe, play electric guitar, play games, pratice my English and read books.

 ## Detailed information